landonia/landonia.github.io/content/blog/blog-post.md

 ## Build It and They Will Come

-Similar to the build it and they will come quote (I wish that was the case), I am following more of a write about it and I will get off my lazy ass and do it kind of thing.
+Similar to the build it and they will come quote (I wish that was the case), I'm following more of a write about it and I'll get off my lazy ass and do it kind of thing.

 Thanks for reading.